A Guide to Shareholders and Share Capital in a UK Limited Company

 Shareholders

 The shareholders of a company are the owners.
 Also referred to as members or subscribers.
 The shareholders appoint the directors to run the company on their behalf, for new small companies the shareholders are often also the directors but this is not a requirement.
 A shareholder does not have to be involved in the day to day running of the company.
-If a shareholder owns more than 20% of the company they will usually need to be identified to the businesses bankers to satisfy UK money laundering regulations.
+If a shareholder owns more than 20% of the company they will usually need to be identified to the businesses bankers to satisfy UK anti money laundering regulations.

 There are no restrictions on who can be a shareholder of a UK company, you can be based overseas or the shares can be held by another company if desired.